-In June 2005, three new Urban County members (City of Ypsilanti, Scio Township, and York Township) signed Cooperation Agreements, and the County submitted an application to HUD to include these additional jurisdictions.
+In June 2005, three new Urban County members (City of Ypsilanti, Scio Township, and York Township) signed Cooperative Agreements, and the County submitted the cooperative agreements and supporting resolutions to HUD to include these additional jurisdictions.

-During the first 5 years of the Urban County, the CD staff members met individually with each of the jurisdictions (elected officials and staff members) to discuss their participation in the Urban County, identify particular neighborhoods that needed assistance, local housing and community development needs, and the prioritization of project types.
-These meetings are informative for the purpose of subsequent presentations and discussions that take place in the public hearings and written requests for input into the Plan.
-In addition, the Urban County Executive Committee continues to meet on a monthly basis to set policy as well to review and approve HOME, CDBG and NSP I projects.
+CD staff members meet individually with the elected officials and designed staff members from each of the jurisdictions to identify particular neighborhoods that need assistance, discuss local housing and community development needs/goals, review funding estimates and prioritize projects for the upcoming year(s)..
+These meetings are informative for the purpose of subsequent presentations and discussions that take place in the public hearings and written requests for input into the Annual Plan.
+The Urban County Executive Committee continues to meet on the Fourth Tuesday of each month to set policies as well to review and approve HOME, CDBG and ESG projects.